aedrax/html_table_to_csv/README.md

 ## USAGE

-Just make sure to include jQuery of course and create some anchor that has a class of 'csv-download' You will want to change line 32 and replace #mytable with the id of your table
+Just make sure to include jQuery of course and create some button that has a class of 'csv-download' You will want to change line 32 and replace #mytable with the id of your table

 ```